microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/identityuserflowattributeassignment.md

 Namespace: microsoft.graph

-identityUserFlowAttributeAssignments are used to collect specific identityUserFlowAttributes within a user flow.
-This allows control over the attributes that are collected within a user flow, and provides customization options on how to collect the attribute within the user flow.
-You can have multiple identityUserFlowAttributeAssignments within a single user flow that creates the experience the end user sees during sign-up when asked to provide the information required by the user flow to complete sign-up.
+Represents how attributes are collected in an identity user flow.
+This allows customization options for collecting attributes within the user flow.
+You can have multiple identityUserFlowAttributeAssignments within a single user flow that creates the experience for providing the information required by the user to complete sign-up.

 ## Methods